 Among the leading tech companies of today, Sony has its feet well set on the field of AI and robotics.
 Since May 2016 till now, Sony came up with a total of 8 initiatives in the concerned field and looks to spread its wings more.
-It all started with the company’s investment in Cogitai, an American AI startup, in May last year.
-The collaboration aims at developing novel AI technologies via prediction technology and deep reinforcement learning.
-The next month saw Sony revealing at its Corporate Strategy Meeting, that the ambition is to – “combine its existing strengths in areas such as video and audio technologies, sensors and mechatronics, with artificial intelligence (AI)

-anniversary this year.
+In July 2017, Sony provided platinum sponsorship to the RoboCup 2017 international robotics competition, and the event marked its 20th anniversary this year.
 The yearly RoboCup event aims at “by the middle of the 21st century, a team of fully autonomous humanoid robot soccer players shall win a soccer game, complying with the official rules of FIFA, against the winner of the most recent World Cup.”